digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ### **9.4** Compensation Limitation of liability

-Norway Post is liable for direct losses incurred by the User in the event of errors or shortcomings in Digipost for which Norway Post is responsible under these Terms, and which result in the User not being provided with the services to which the User is entitled under these Terms, if this is due to gross negligence on the part of Norway Post.
+Posten Bring is liable for direct losses incurred by the User in the event of errors or shortcomings in Digipost for which Posten Bring is responsible under these Terms, and which result in the User not being provided with the services to which the User is entitled under these Terms, if this is due to gross negligence on the part of Posten Bring.
 Direct loss is understood to mean necessary and documented additional costs incurred by the User as a result of the error or shortcoming.

-In no way is Norway Post liable for consequential losses or indirect losses as a result of such errors or shortcomings, unless the loss is caused by wilful intent on the part of Norway Post.
+In no way is Posten Bring liable for consequential losses or indirect losses as a result of such errors or shortcomings, unless the loss is caused by wilful intent on the part of Posten Bring.
 Indirect losses include, but are not limited to, loss as a result of reduced or lost production or turnover (operational interruption), loss as a result of the service not being usable as intended (loss of use), loss of profits as a result of a contract with a